BinaRam/governance/readme.md

 - A DAO has at its core a product (s) and decentralized givernance for the product ecosystem.
   - What is your product?
   - What are you governing?
+- What are some compelling use cases?
+- Is there token involved?
+ERC20?